onikienko/mv3-parcel-webext-template/README.md

 ## Known issues

 Parcel Web Extension Config does not support `scripting` API (`executeScript`, `insertCSS`, etc).
-For description and workarounds take a look at [this issue](https://github.com/parcel-bundler/parcel/issues/8685).
+For description and workarounds take a look at [this issue](https://github.com/parcel-bundler/parcel/issues/8685) and [this one](https://github.com/parcel-bundler/parcel/issues/5758).
+Or take a look at the recipe below.

 ## Recipes